Sinclair Broadcast Group

 The Storm Prediction Center (SPC) at Norman, Oklahoma, is a part of the National Weather Service (NWS) charged with monitoring and forecasting severe weather and fire weather over the 48 continental United States.
 It is a division of the National Centers for Environmental Prediction (NCEP).
 Within SPC, the Operational Branch prepares several products that can help you prepare for hazardous and severe weather.

 If you were to ask ten different people what "severe weather" means you would probably get ten different answers.
 The NWS definition states that a "severe" thunderstorm is any storm that produces one or more of the following elements:

 The convective outlooks serve as guidance to the local NWS forecast offices and are used by emergency managers, private sector meteorologists, media, and other weather customers concerned with public safety.
-Three separate risk areas (slight, moderate, and high) are used to describe the expected coverage and intensity for the categorical severe weather threat on days 1-3 along with severe weather probabilities for the potential threat.
+Five separate risk areas (marginal, slight, enhanced slight, moderate, and high) are used to describe the expected coverage and intensity for the categorical severe weather threat on days 1-3 along with severe weather probabilities for the potential threat.

 The Day 4-8 Severe Weather Outlook graphic depicts those days where a 30% or higher probability for severe storms is expected.